vik-ma/paint-a-wave-function-collapse/README.md

 ## Instructions
 There are already five premade sample base tiles that you can generate a new image from.
 Select a Base Tile in the bottom right corner by clicking on them, and then click the **'Start WFC'** button to start the Wave Function Collapse algorithm and watch the procedural generation unfold over the next seconds.

 Click on the **'Paint New Tile'** button to enter Paint Mode, where you can paint your own Base Tiles.
 Keep in mind that not all Base Tiles will be able to successfully collapse.
-The WFC algorithm will fail when it has generated a 2x2 pattern that does not intersect with any pattern in the list of patterns extracted from the Base Tile.
+Since backtracking is not currently implemented in this app, the WFC algorithm will fail when it has generated a 2x2 pattern that does not intersect with any pattern in the list of patterns extracted from the Base Tile.
 The WFC algorithm can also take a very long time generating an image if the Base Tile contains too many 2x2 patterns.
 A warning will appear if a Base Tile may contain too many patterns.

 The application also provides some more information, including a Help section, but also little boxes that provide additional information, which appears when you hover the mouse over certain elements in the application's GUI.
 ## Things To Note

 ## Credits